Blazemeter/taurus/site/dat/docs/Apiritif.md

         regexp: false  # treat string as regular expression
         not: false  # inverse assertion condition
 ```
-All action names are case insensitive.
+All action names are case-insensitive.
 Despite it misprint in action names or usage of unsupported actions break your scenario execution.
 To avoid it you can use `ignore-unknown-actions` Apiritif flag and taurus will show warning when unknown action occurs.
 ```yaml
 scenarios: